POAC Frequently Asked Questions

 Can a referral be made to POAC as a safety net to review the patient?

-Initiation of POAC solely to review the patient the same day or the following day (where the patient is not acutely unwell and acute hospital referral is not indicated) is not appropriate use of funding and claims of this nature are unfortunately unable to be accepted.
+Initiation of POAC solely to review the patient the same day or the following day (where the patient is not acutely unwell and acute hospital referral is not indicated) is not an appropriate use of funding and claims of this nature are unfortunately unable to be accepted.

 SERVICE HOURS

-What hours is the POAC service available?
+What hours is POAC available?

 CLINICAL

-What clinical conditions can be referred?
+What clinical conditions are accepted?

-We encourage the consideration of using POAC for any situation where you would otherwise refer the patient acutely to hospital.
+We encourage consideration of using POAC for any situation where you would otherwise refer the patient acutely to the hospital.
 This decision is based on the clinical assessment of the patient where care can be safely delivered in the community.
 This may include referral for psychosocial reasons.

 Who takes clinical responsibility for the patient?